 This is a practical theology course that engages biblical, theological, and practical matters in ecclesiology and leadership.
 The work of lay and clergy leadership is explored in regard to fostering an environment in which all participants are to be formed into an interpretive community that is engaged with God personally and corporately in congregation formation, spiritual formation, and missional formation.
-Working from a praxis-theory-praxis perspective, the course will attend to topics as they are integrated in a practical theology methodology with an emphasis on missio Dei.
+Working from a praxis-theorypraxis perspective, the course will attend to topics as they are integrated in a practical theology methodology with an emphasis on missio Dei.
 ThM students only.
-Taught only in Korean.
-4 units.
-KThM member to supervise researching and writing their thesis.
 Taught only in Korean.
 4 units.
 KThM